We just purchased our first home.

 I’d rather be responsible for this annual payment and hold my money in an online savings account until the end of the year.
 This way, I can benefit from keeping my money longer, and more importantly, have more control.

-Update: Rates aren’t as high as they were when I first wrote this article, so be sure to check current rates on my list of the best online savings accounts.
+Update: Rates aren’t as high as they were when I first wrote this article, so be sure to check current rates on my list of the best online savings accounts to do a more accurate calculation for yourself.

-When we purchased the home, one of the closing costs that we were charged was a loan discount fee of $412.
+When we purchased the home, one of the closing costs that we were charged was an escrow waiver fee of $412.
 I was told we were charged this because we wanted to pay our own property taxes.
 We tried to negotiate out of this with no luck.

 Therefore, to be fair, it will take us three years to start truly earning money off this method.
 We plan on staying in the house at least seven so, we’re all good there.